|

 For example (with ASCII art representation of the results):

 For simple text, if you do not specify any justification the text will be centered.
-However, you must prefix the text with &C
+However, you must prefix the text with &C if you specify a font name or any other formatting:

 You can have text in each of the justification regions: